ssilverm/mfo-static-website/pages/ai-art-contest.md

 <h1>Maker Faire Orlando 2022 AI Art Contest</h1>

-<p style="margin: 20px 30px 5px 30px">We are excited to see the work that has been happening in the AI Art community as new tools and techniques are being rapidly developed.
-We'd love to see what you are creating and how you use these tools, and to inspire the attendees of Maker Faire Orlando with your creations.
-To encourage this sharing of tools, techniques, and amazing art, we are hosting an AI Art Contest leading up to Maker Faire Orlando on November 5th & 6th.
-We hope you will enter, and share your work with our community and have fun making art!</p>
+<p style="margin: 20px 30px 5px 30px">We are excited to see the work that has been happening in the AI Art community with the rapid development of new tools and techniques.
+We are hosting an AI Art Contest leading up to Maker Faire Orlando on November 5 & 6, to encourage you to share how you use these tools and techniques to create amazing, inspiring art!</p>

 </div>
 <div class="col-xs-12 text-left padbottom">